Don Mensendick School

 The percentage of students achieving proficiency in math is 20% (which is lower than the Arizona state average of 45%) for the 2018-19 school year.
 The percentage of students achieving proficiency in reading/language arts is 21% (which is lower than the Arizona state average of 45%) for the 2018-19 school year.

-The student:teacher ratio of 23:1 is higher than the Arizona state level of 18:1.
+The student:teacher ratio of 17:1 is equal to the Arizona state level of 17:1.

 Total Classroom Teachers